Hochopepper/SwordToShield/Character_Creation/Classes/colossus.md

 and can hold your breath for 1 hour

 ### Phisique: Agile Giant
-You gain an additional 20 feet of movement speed and may expend a stamina die to dash as a bonus action on your turn.
+You gain an additional 20 feet of movement speed and may expend a hit die to dash as a bonus action on your turn.

 ### Colossal Mutations